LukaszObara/HOG_Descriptor/README.md

 The method that we follow can be represented by the following diagram:
 ![](https://github.com/LukaszObara/HOG_Descriptor/blob/master/images/HOG_Steps.png "HOG steps").

-We describe the process further in the jupyter notebook.
+We describe the process further in the <a href="https://github.com/LukaszObara/HOG_Descriptor/blob/master/HOG_Notebook.ipynb"> jupyter notebook.

 ### OpenCV
 Using the `OpenCV`: